Last updated on July 27th, 2020 at 08:40 pm

 How does it work?
 Well, I’ll tell you but only because this is a food blog and that’s my job.
 A few weeks ago I posted a recipe for a Game-Changing Chickpea Tofu Green Bowl using chickpea flour tofu.
 Well, there is more than one way to skin a chickpea and soaking them to create a chickpea milk and heating it creates silken chickpea tofu.
 On its own, I have to admit I am not a fan but blend it with melted chocolate, almond butter, maple and vanilla and you can pass me the pom poms because I needs to cheer.

 When it comes to chocolate, I will never steer you wrong.
-If you have been here before you know chocolate is my master and I am a slave to preserving its dark, inviting qualities.
-This soy-free silken chocolate pie honours chocolate in all its goodness and while, yes it is made with chickpeas, who cares?
+If you have been here before you know chocolate is my master – I have a whole Vegan Chocolate Recipes section here – and I am a slave to preserving its dark, inviting qualities.
+This soy-free vegan chocolate pie honours chocolate in all its goodness and while, yes it is made with chickpeas, who cares?
 This pie is phenomenal.